AyuubMohamud/Biriq/rtl/OoO/OoO.md

 ## Register Reference Table
 This holds the active count of how many times a physical register is referenced in the Committed Register Remap Table.
 When the reference count goes to 0, safe_to_free goes high and the physical register is put back into the freelist.
 ## Integer Register File
 This is the 6r3w 32-bit integer register file with 64 entries.
+This multiport RAM is made of XOR'ed LUTRAMs.
 ## Freelist
 Two fifos with balancing logic.
 Holds free physical registers.
 Never fills up.
 (Or **should** never fill up)
 ## Interrupt Router